 - For this method, you need first to determine whether the area with the acrylic paint on the wood is large.
-This is because using a heat gun can only be efficient if you are dealing with removing the paint from large wood surfaces such an entire door or even furniture.
+This is because using a heat gun can only be efficient if you are dealing with removing the paint from large wood surfaces such as an entire door or even furniture.

 - Get your heat gun and read the instructions until you understand them well.
-A heat gun can produce harmful vapors can be dangerous to you, so safety measures should be taken seriously.
+A heat gun can produce harmful vapors and can be dangerous to you, so safety measures should be taken seriously.

 - Hold the heat gun with one hand, and the other holds a putty knife and start scraping off the paint.
 With the heat from the gun, the paint should be able to start melting and peeling off the wood surface.

 - Once you scrape off all the paint, you can then wipe down the surface once the spot is cool.
 Add some soap or alcohol to remove any remaining paint residue.

 - Another way on how to remove paint from wood is by using a solvent.
 Go for methylene chloride solvent, which is the most commonly used and the best paint remover for wood deck.
 This solvent should be handled with care when using it.

 - Wear safety gloves and eye protection as you use the solvent because it could be dangerous.
 Make sure you also wear a long-sleeved shirt.
 You should also have proper ventilation.